Gdańsk Stadium: Seat colour

 Along initial design by Rhode-Kellermann-Wawrowsky, all seats were to create a mosaic of yellow and orange in various tones, which was to match the 'amber' facades and roof.
 However, after the final proposed layout was presented, Lechia Gdansk supporters launched a protest to block the move.
 As they argued, the stadium should be associated with their club's colours, not those of the arch-rival Arka Gdynia, who aren't tenants at the stadium.
 In a move to satisfy these claims, architects were asked to rethink the colors and came up with various tones of green.
 This was accepted by supporters and stayed intact with the overall concept as amber can also be greenish (though not usually found on Polish shores, more common in the Caribbean).
 Later, in October 2012, some seats were also painted white to read "LECHIA GDAŃSK" in order to allow fans to identify with the venue more.

 Ban on bananas

 In July 2012, the stadium became Poland's only (and probably one of very few worldwide) to have bananas on the list of items prohibited inside.
-Decision was made by Lechia Gdansk safety manager in order to prevent racist incidents.
+The decision was made by Lechia Gdansk safety manager in order to prevent racist incidents.
 In April of that year, two black players of Lechia had bananas thrown at them.

-This incident was a one-off, however, and was soon condemned by supporters as well as authorities.
-Even the attacked players expressed their lack of understanding for such a measure.